 Specify the output parent directory for SeaDataNet data imports.
-The actual SDN imports occur in a subdirectory yyyy-mm-ddThh-mm-ss of root, where yyyy-mm-ddThh-mm-ss represents the current date and time.
+The actual SDN imports occur in a subdirectory yyyy-mm-ddThh-mm-ss of the parent directory, where yyyy-mm-ddThh-mm-ss represents the date and time when the import was initiated.